 LAW 577.
 Journal of Transnational Law.
 Credit for successful completion of work on the editorial staff of the Vanderbilt Journal of Transnational Law.
-May be repeated for credit more than once if there is no duplication in subject matter, but students may earn only up to 1 credit hour per semester of enrollment.
-Four semesters of membership are usually required for any credit to be awarded.
-No credit will be awarded for less than two semesters of work.
-An additional credit is awarded for some Board positions.
+Students may earn up to one credit per semester of enrollment.
+Four semesters of membership are required for any credit to be awarded.
 Extracurricular credit.
 Pass/Fail.
-[3-4]
+[0-1]